tongwu-msft/azure-rest-api-specs/api-index/index.md

     - `client_secret` - you will only need this parameter if your client is configured as a web application.
 This is the same secret/key value you generated earlier, in [client registration](#client-registration).

 **Client credentials grant (non-interactive clients)**
-This grant can only be used by web clients, allowing the application to access resources directly (no user delegation) using its own credentials, which are provided at registration time.
-It's typically used by non-interactive (no UI) clients running as a daemon/service, and requires only the `/token` endpoint to acquire an access token.
+This grant can only be used by web clients, allowing the application to access resources directly (no user delegation) using the client's own credentials, which are provided at registration time.
+It's typically used by non-interactive clients (no UI) running as a daemon/service, and requires only the `/token` endpoint to acquire an access token.

 The client/resource interactions for this grant are very similar to step #2 of the authorization code grant.
 Please see the "Request an Access Token" section in [Service to service calls using client credentials](https://azure.microsoft.com/en-us/documentation/articles/active-directory-protocols-oauth-service-to-service/#request-an-access-token) for details on the format of the HTTPS POST request to the `/token` endpoint, and example request/response messages.

 ### Assemble the request URI and message header/body

+Note that most programming languages/frameworks and scripting environments make it easy to create and send the request message.
+They typically provide a web/HTTP class or API that abstracts the creation/handling of the request, making it easier to write the client code (ie: the HttpWebRequest class in the .NET Framework, for example).
+For brevity, we will only cover the important elements of the request, given that most of this will be handled for you.

-All secured REST requests require the HTTPS protocol for the URI scheme, as the request and response require a secure channel, due to the fact that sensitive information is transmitted/received.
-This information (ie: the Azure AD authorization code, access/bearer token, sensitive request/response data) must therefore be encrypted by a lower transport layer, to ensure the privacy of the messages.
+All secured REST requests require the HTTPS protocol for the URI scheme, providing the request and response with a secure channel, due to the fact that sensitive information is transmitted/received.
+This information (ie: the Azure AD authorization code, access/bearer token, sensitive request/response data) gets encrypted by a lower transport layer, ensuring the privacy of the messages.

 The remainder of your service's request URI (the host, resource path, and any required query string parameters) will be determined by it's related REST API specification.
-For instance, Azure Resource Manager provider APIs use `https://management.azure.com/`, classic Azure Service Management APIs use `https://management.core.windows.net/`, both require an `api-version` query string parameter, etc.
+For example, Azure Resource Manager provider APIs use `https://management.azure.com/`, classic Azure Service Management APIs use `https://management.core.windows.net/`, both require an `api-version` query string parameter, etc.

 All of this will be bundled in the request message header, along with any other fields as determined by your service's REST API specification and the HTTP specification.
 Here are some common headers you might need in your request: